 Seattle is the founding site for MEDEX Northwest.
-Along with Spokane and Anchorage, it is one of three campuses offering the master’s option.
+Along with Spokane, Tacoma and Anchorage, it is one of four campuses offering the master’s option.
 As part of the University of Washington School of Medicine, we share classroom facilities with other teaching schools within UW Medicine.
 Seattle is a city of water and hills, which accounts for the panoramic views of freshwater lakes, the saltwater Puget Sound and two neighboring mountain ranges.
 Seattle has a reputation for rainfall, but actually receives less annual rain than New York or Boston.
 At the core, it is an active and artistic town with residents having easy access to running trails, bicycle paths and verdant city parks in addition to great food, live music, museums, and events celebrating the arts.
 Seattle is a great place to balance your studies with recreation and social activities.

 - the greater Seattle area is the 15th largest metropolis in the nation

 - sizable communities of people from all over the world live, work and play side by side

 - A cultural hub for art, music, theater and food